Pavithra-Veeramani/teamer/README.md

 [Go to the top](#table-of-contents)

 # Wireframe
-- [Balsamiq](https://balsamiq.com/) was used to create wireframes for the website.For this project, I created three different wireframes for three different devices.
+- [Balsamiq](https://balsamiq.com/) was used to create wireframes for the website.
+For this project, I created three different wireframes for three different devices.
 Balsamiq wireframe is used to create outline of the website.

     | Page | Wireframe |
     | --- | --- |